-- Insurance company content can be dull.
-But it doesn’t have to be.
-Done right, it actually has the power to drive conversions and brand loyalty.
+- Insurance company content can drive conversions and brand loyalty.

-- Focus on providing real value with content that solves your audience’s problems without being salesy.
+- Provide real value with content that solves your audience’s problems.

 - Use stories to keep your audience engaged and drive brand loyalty and word-of-mouth marketing.

-Content marketing for insurance companies content can be dull.
+Content marketing for insurance companies can be dull.
 It can be boring.
 It can be a turnoff.
 But, it shouldn’t be!

 With a bit of effort, you can transform your insurance content marketing strategy into an engaging digital experience.
 The benefits of content marketing include increased conversions and brand loyalty.
 And those have a real impact on your bottom line.

 Let’s start with a common roadblock insurance companies encounter as they develop a creative content strategy: the boredom factor.
 To be frank, insurance just isn’t the sexiest topic.
 Articles comparing car insurance premiums are unlikely to turn into clickbait, and on top of that, you have a whole array of misconceptions about the industry to battle.

-Fortunately, the brand strategists for popular insurance companies have already laid some critical groundwork for your content strategy.
-Way before content marketing was called content marketing, insurance giants were expanding their understanding of the brand voices and personalities that fit into the insurance world.
+Fortunately, you can draw inspiration for your own content strategy template from other popular insurance companies.
+Before content marketing was widely known, insurance giants were expanding their understanding of the brand voices and personalities that fit into the insurance world.
 Progressive’s Flo, Allstate’s Mayhem, Geico’s gecko and cavemen, Aflac’s duck, etc. The personalities and mascots of the biggest insurance brands are anything but boring.

-By bringing off-the-wall campaigns, strong personalities, and recurring characters into the conversation, insurance companies normalized the idea that they aren’t there to wear suits, spout facts and fight over money with their customers.
+By bringing off-the-wall campaigns, strong personalities, and recurring characters into the conversation, insurance marketing strategies resonate better with customers.
 They are there to bring an unconventional, multi-faceted, supportive approach to solving the customer’s problems.
 That’s a pretty big narrative shift, and as content strategist, all you have to do is keep pushing things in the right direction.

 Off-beat, caring, or educational: use your brand’s personality to generate a world of content ideas driven by the same ethos.